Potassium iodide: Fukushima

 It was reported on 16 March 2011, that potassium iodide tablets were given preventively to U.S. Naval air crew members flying within 70 nautical miles of the Fukushima Daiichi Nuclear Power Plant damaged in the earthquake (8.9/9.0 magnitude) and ensuing tsunami on 11 March 2011.
 The measures were seen as precautions, and the Pentagon said no U.S. forces have shown signs of radiation poisoning.
 By 20 March, the US Navy instructed personnel coming within 100 miles of the reactor to take the pills.

 The Netherlands

 In the Netherlands, the central storage of iodine-pills is located in Zoetermeer, near The Hague.
 In 2017, the Dutch government distributed pills to hundreds of thousands of residents who lived within a certain distance of nuclear power plants and met some other criteria.

 Belgium

 By 2020, potassium iodide tablets are made available free of charge for all residents in all pharmacies throughout the country.

 Formulations

 Three companies (Anbex, Inc., Fleming Co, and Recipharm of Sweden) have met the strict FDA requirements for manufacturing and testing of KI, and they offer products (IOSAT, ThyroShield, and ThyroSafe, respectively) which are available for purchase.
 In 2012, Fleming Co. sold all its product rights and manufacturing facility to other companies and no longer exists.
 ThyroShield is currently not in production.
-The Swedish manufacturing facility for Thyrosafe, a half-strength potassium iodide tablet for thyroid protection from radiation, was mentioned on the secret US 2008 Critical Foreign Dependencies Initiative leaked by Wikileaks in 2010.